cameronp98/rust-euler/README.md

 # rust-euler

-Easily download problems from project euler and generate an empty solution program for each
+Easily download problems from project euler and generate an empty solution program for each.
+Some common functions are provided, e.g. prime factorization.

 Run `$ cargo run` to download the problems into the examples directory